 A problem that can create other structural damage.

-Removing the gutters exposed a problem that will continue if left untreated.
+Removing the gutters exposes a water damaged fascia that will continue if left untreated.

-Now its ready to be painted or protected with Fascia Capping.
+The fascia damage has been repaired and is now ready to be painted or protected with a Fascia Capping >.

 Rusting gutters and downpipes